Table of Contents

 Printify operates on a no-subscription model by default, which is perfect if you want to start without monthly commitments.
 You can create an account, list products, and connect to Shopify completely free.

-Billed monthly, the Free plan is $0, Premium starts from $39, and Enterprise is custom pricing.
-The Free plan includes integration with Shopify and other channels, unlimited product designs, 24/7 merchant support, and manual order creation.
-The Premium plan adds up to a 20% discount on all products and up to 33% on custom branding features.
+As of May 2026, Printify's public pricing page confirms: Free plan at $0/month, Premium from $39/month on monthly billing, and from $24.99/month when billed annually (per mockupmaestro.com).
+The Free plan includes integration with Shopify and other channels, unlimited product designs, and 24/7 merchant support.
+The Premium plan adds up to 20% off product costs and up to 33% on select custom branding features.

 Printify earns a margin on the product fulfillment price you pay when a customer orders.
 There are no platform fees, listing fees, or hidden charges — they only earn when you sell.